 LAS Guidelines for Lecturer Promotion

-Promotion to Senior Lecturer is intended to acknowledge a lecturer’s commitment to LAS and its students and to recognize his or her pedagogical contributions and accomplishments.
-This document outlines the policies and procedures for the promotion of lecturers to the position of Senior Lecturer in the College of Liberal Arts and Sciences (LAS).
-These represent the basic criteria and procedures that apply to the evaluation of all lecturers for promotion in LAS.
-It is expected that each unit with lecturers will provide its own more detailed criteria and procedures in conformity with those of the College.
+Promotion to Senior Lecturer is intended to acknowledge a Lecturer’s commitment to LAS and its students and to recognize his or her pedagogical contributions and accomplishments.
+This document outlines the policies and procedures for the promotion of Lecturers to the position of Senior Lecturer in the College of Liberal Arts and Sciences (LAS).
+These represent the basic criteria and procedures that apply to the evaluation of all Lecturers for promotion in LAS.
+It is expected that each unit with Lecturers will provide its own more detailed criteria and procedures in conformity with those of the College.

-Lecturers become eligible to be considered for promotion after 3.5 academic years of 100% appointment as a lecturer occurring within a five-year span.
-In unusual cases Executive Officers may petition the Dean to have a lecturer who has not met these criteria considered for promotion (e.g. an outstanding lecturer with many years of service in a unit where 100% appointments are not available.)
-Departments can recommend lecturers for promotion as early as the spring semester immediately following completion of the 3.5 year requirement.
+Lecturers become eligible to be considered for promotion after 3.5 academic years of 100% appointment as a Lecturer occurring within a five-year span.
+In unusual cases Executive Officers may petition the Dean to have a Lecturer who has not met these criteria considered for promotion (e.g. an outstanding Lecturer with many years of service in a unit where 100% appointments are not available.)
+Departments can recommend Lecturers for promotion as early as the spring semester immediately following completion of the 3.5 year requirement.
 Promotion review will take place during the spring semester, with promotion, if granted, effective at the beginning of the next fall semester.

 In order to be promoted to Senior Lecturer candidates must show sustained excellence in teaching.
 Units may wish to add additional requirements for promotion within the unit.
-If so any additional requirements should be detailed in clearly-articulated unit promotion guidelines.
+If so, any additional requirements should be detailed in clearly-articulated unit promotion guidelines.
 They should also be mentioned in the advertisement for the position and specified clearly upon hiring and assigned as duties.

 The Review Process

-- Promotion materials should be reviewed and a vote on promotion taken within the unit.
+4. Promotion materials should be reviewed and a vote on promotion taken within the unit.
 Voting eligibility shall be determined by departmental bylaws.
 Tenure-track faculty should be part of the decision-making body, and it is recommended that all tenure-track faculty vote on promotion cases.
 Departments may also extend voting eligibility beyond tenure-track faculty.
 The outcome of the vote must be communicated in writing to the candidate in a timely fashion (please use the template provided), and reported on the transmittal form.

-- The Executive Officer of the unit should provide a recommendation on the promotion to be included in the promotion packet.
+5. The Executive Officer of the unit should provide a recommendation on the promotion to be included in the promotion packet.

 In the spring of each academic year the Executive Committee of LAS will review the cases for promotion to Senior Lecturer.
 A vote on the promotion will be taken by secret ballot.
 This vote will be advisory to the Dean of the College, who will make the final decision.

-Candidates for promotion to Senior Lecturer should provide a packet with the following materials:
+Departments of candidates requesting promotion to Senior Lecturer should provide a packet with the following materials:

-- Transmittal form
+1. Transmittal form

-- Copy of the unit’s norms for promotion
+2. Copy of the unit’s norms for promotion

-- Contract history at UIC (form provided)
+3. Contract history at UIC (form provided)

-- A current CV
+4. A current CV

+5. A statement of 2-3 pages (1000-1500 words) describing the candidate’s approach to teaching.
 This is a key component of the review materials, and should contain a detailed description of the candidate’s pedagogical style and accomplishments.
 The statement should have concrete examples of what the candidate does in the classroom, teaching challenges he or she has faced and how they were overcome, and specific examples of steps the candidate has taken to improve his or her teaching, including response to feedback or use of campus or other teaching support resources.
 The statement should also describe the candidate’s understanding of how his or her teaching fits into the overall curricular organization of the unit and of UIC, and how it meets the needs of our students

-- List of teaching awards and honors if any
+8.3 List of teaching awards and honors if any

-- Optional materials.
+8.4 Optional materials.
 The following materials are optional for College review, but may be required by individual units.
 Even if not required by the unit, they may be included for consideration:

-- List and description (no more than one page) of any curricular, pedagogical or teaching innovations or contributions made by the candidate
+8.4.c List and description (no more than one page) of any curricular, pedagogical or teaching innovations or contributions made by the candidate

 8.4.d Statement of service and/or research contributions

 After unit review the following documents should be added to the packet:

-9. Record of unit vote
+10. Record of unit vote

-10. Statement with recommendation from the unit executive officer.
+11. Statement with recommendation from the unit executive officer.
 This statement should refer to departmental criteria for promotion and include specific reasons for the recommendation, including information about teaching challenges faced by the candidate (including any student complaints) and how they were overcome, as well as descriptions of the candidate’s particular strengths and contributions to the unit.
 The executive officer should be sure that the statement addresses any potential weaknesses in the packet, especially SIT scores that might be perceived as low or comments in student and peer evaluations that might be perceived as negative.